JeremyTubongbanua/OEC_2025/README.md

 National Disaster's Canada(NDC) Tracker is a fully encompassing web application where the community can report disasters and catagorize them.
 This application allows the public to view, report, and edit disasters within a chosen geographical location.

 ## Breakdown of Front-end
+The user is intially provided with a straight forward and easy to understand dashboard that resembles the Canadian Government website which is a familiar site.
+Information about the tracker is provided, this includes the mission of the web application and key features that are offered.
+Two main buttons are provided, one for reporting disasters and one for viewing disasters near you. if Viewing disasters button is pressed pressed this will lead you to a interactive map where you can see disasters that other users reported.
+If the reporting disasters button is pressed then you are taken to a form where you can report your disaster at specific locations.
+The front-end was built for accessibility with a easy to read color palette.

 ## Breakdown of Back-end